-You may think that the benefits of cod liver oil for humans might translate to dogs, but you have to consider that a dog is very different from us, and has their own unique needs.
-That’s why it’s best to hold off on giving them something like cod liver oil, and consult your vet for any specific concerns may have.
+Do the health benefits of cod liver oil also work for dogs?
+After all, they are very different from us.
+That’s why it’s best to hold off on giving them something like cod liver oil, and consult your vet for any specific concerns.

-Treating your dog from home on your own might seem like a good idea, especially if you’re trying to avoid the vet bills that come with bringing your dog in for things that turn out to be nothing.
-However, if you go by the advice you get from other dog owners online, you are really rolling the dice as far as your dog’s health goes.
+Treating your dog at home on your own might seem like a good idea, especially if you’re trying to avoid the vet bills that come with bringing your dog in for things that turn out to be nothing.
+But, if you go by the advice you get from other dog owners online, you are really rolling the dice as far as your dog’s health goes.

 Some owners don’t really care what they give their dogs, and treat them as if they are a guinea pig.
 They will say that it is fine to give them something like cod liver oil but they don’t have any credentials to give any backing to their recommendations.

 Can I Give My Dog Cod Liver Oil?
 Answer: Not Recommended

 Your dog doesn’t really need cod liver oil.
 If they’re getting a high quality dog food they will be receiving everything they need to have a healthy and happy life.

 Typically, dogs don’t need any extra supplements.
 Trying to compensate for nutritional deficiencies due to a low grade dog food is not the way to go.